bingeli1212/nitrile-preview/doc/DOC-diagram.md

   This is the height for a rectangle- or box-operation.
   The default value is 1.

++ config answer 1

+  Set it to one to show the answer.
+This would only have effect for commands that would optionally show answers as part of its operation, such as multiws-operation and longdivws-operation.

 + config answercolor <color>

   This is the color used for showing all texts, lines that are